sujonraihan/ibcs/Linux/package-management.md

 ## 🎯 Summary

-Package Management Systems হল Linux administration এর একটি গুরুত্বপূর্ণ অংশ। সঠিক package management এর মাধ্যমে:
+Package Management Systems are an important part of Linux administration.
+Through proper package management:

-- ✅ সফটওয়্যার ইনস্টলেশন এবং আপডেট
+- ✅ Software installation and updates
-- ✅ ডিপেন্ডেন্সি ম্যানেজমেন্ট
+- ✅ Dependency management
-- ✅ সিকিউরিটি আপডেট
+- ✅ Security updates
-- ✅ সিস্টেম স্ট্যাবিলিটি
+- ✅ System stability
-- ✅ রিসোর্স অপ্টিমাইজেশন
+- ✅ Resource optimization

-বিভিন্ন distribution এর জন্য বিভিন্ন package manager ব্যবহার করা হয়, কিন্তু মূল নীতিগুলো একই থাকে।
+Different package managers are used for different distributions, but the core principles remain the same.